DSharpPlus/DSharpPlus/docs/articles/commands/introduction.md

     commandsExtension.AddCommands(typeof(Program).Assembly);
     TextCommandProcessor textCommandProcessor = new(new()
     {
-        // By default, the prefix will be "!"
-        // However the bot will *always* respond to a direct mention
+        // The default behavior is that the bot reacts to direct mentions
+        // and to the "!" prefix.
+        // If you want to change it, you first set if the bot should react to mentions
+        // and then you can provide as much prefixes as you want.
-        // as long as the `DefaultPrefixResolver` is used PrefixResolver = new DefaultPrefixResolver("?").ResolvePrefixAsync
+        PrefixResolver = new DefaultPrefixResolver(true, "?", "&").ResolvePrefixAsync
     });

     // Add text commands with a custom prefix (?ping)